PhD Co-op

 In 2013-14, the Arts Co-op Program and the Department of English launched UBC’s first PhD Co-op Program.
 This exciting initiative allowed PhD students to widen their range of professional skills through paid work experience in fields such as academic administration, communications, project management, and archival, government, and non-governmental organization (NGO) research.

 In 2016-17, the Arts Co-op Program and the Department of History began a pilot for a History PhD Co-op Program; in 2020-21, we piloted PhD Co-op in Germanic Studies (Department of Central, Eastern, and Northern European Studies), and, in 2021-22, we piloted PhD Co-op options for Philosophy and Gender, Race, and Social Justice.
+In 2024/25, we are piloting PhD Co-op in French, Hispanic and Italian Studies.

 On this page